A A

 - Iao Valley State Park is located in Central Maui near Wailuku.
 Here’s a link to a Google Map identifying the park.
 You can use that link to print directions.

-- Plan approximately 30 minutes for your visit
+– Plan approximately 30 to 45 minutes for your visit.

 - As always, make sure you lock your car doors and carry your valuables with you.

-- As the Iao Valley is located on the windward side of Maui, it’s probably best if you can plan your visit for the morning to avoid clouds.
+– As the Iao Valley is located on the windward side of Maui, it’s probably best if you can plan your visit for the morning to avoid clouds, but that’s not a guarantee.

 - See more photos from our Iao Valley visits.

-- If this is your first or second visit to Maui, you may want to review my advice of what other Maui attractions I recommend and pick up tips from my free Maui vacation guide.
+– If this is your first or second visit to Maui, you may want to review our advice of what other Maui attractions you should see for a Maui vacation.

 We took the trail down along the stream where it was paved, and then after we saw others coming out of the woods from off the path, we decided to explore a little there as well.
 The further in we made it, and the less of everyone else we saw, it felt like we were in another time and place, and I remember thinking we were looking at things the way they where 200 years ago.
 It was very peaceful.